 Waupee chose a white hawk's feather.
 His woman and son did the same.
 They spread their wings and descended with the

 other birds to the earth.
 Their families are still living in the forest today.

 West Virginia reservations

-American Indian cultures
+American Indian cultures and traditions

 Read our article submission guidelines